equinor/seis-ee/README.md

 A workflow for processing raw segy/su seismic files into a more managable and monitoring friendly miniSeed format.

+> [!IMPORTANT]
+> Most of the content in this repo is not in use for the moment (23.6.2025).
+> What is in use is mostly the configuration found in the `/infrastructure/`-folder.

 ## Architecture

 ![arc](./architecture.drawio.svg)